- Authors

 Sometimes, the most interesting projects emerge from moments of procrastination.
 That's exactly how Memory Booster came to be - a side project born during a time when I was supposed to be implementing a WebRTC calling feature for a chat application.

-The Genesis
+The Challenge

 In mid-2016, while working on a chat application, I found myself in a peculiar state of mind.
 The WebRTC calling feature I was supposed to implement felt daunting, and like many developers, I chose to channel that energy into something completely different - a memory game.